mjrgh/DCSExplorer/README.md

 to make minor changes ("patches") to existing ones, such as replacing just a few selected audio tracks with original material.
 You can encode original DCS audio from mainstream sources like MP3, WAV, and Ogg Vorbis files.
+The project's C++ code is structured into reusable modules that could be incorporated into other projects as well, with services to encode audio into the DCS formats and generate ROM images.

 Refer to the README.md files in the project folders for details on the individual projects.

 ## DCS Technical Reference